-Here are a few ideas to help you create the perfect home-based career in sports:
+Here are a few ideas to help you find the perfect remote sports job for you.

 1. Freelance Sports Writer

 Keeping fans updated on the latest news in sports is one of the most popular topics when it comes to writing.
-The number of readers and fans is astronomical, and you’re sure to gain attention and opinions.
+The number of sports fans and readers is astronomical, and you’re sure to gain attention and opinions.

-Some sports writers may think that their only option is starting their own blog.
-However, there are plenty of high-trafficking, popular websites, and blogs that they could score a job with as a writer!
+Some sports writers may think that their only option is starting a blog.
+However, plenty of high-trafficking websites and blogs hire freelance and staff writers!

 2. Sports Photographer

-If you’re exceptionally skilled at taking clean action shots, sports photography may just be your dream job.
+If you’re good at taking clean action shots, sports photography maybe your dream job.

 Popular websites will pay top dollar for high-quality pictures.
 You can also sell your photos to various stock photography websites like iStockphoto and Shutterstock.
-Or, you can also sell your photography through Etsy.
 These are just a few examples of sites that are looking for photographers.